 Fly and live long, bird of beauty and power.

-Years later I have since had several encounters with hawks of a much less stressful, intimate nature.
-I moved to a city nearer Raleigh but far enough away for there to be wild life around.
-I still see hawks flying near by at different times.
-I used to volunteer at a cat rescue thrift store.
-One day I was leaving my car and saw a hawk flying over the shopping center where the store is located.
-He stayed there flying up high and I had to watch his graceful movements.
+I’ve had several encounters with hawks of a much less stressful, intimate nature.
+One day I was leaving my car and saw a hawk flying over the shopping center.
+He stayed there flying up high and I had to watch his graceful flight.